WilliamRal/admin/pa3/pa3.md

 Your code should be hosted within the `/var/www/html/group##/pa3` sub-directory. **Commit your code to Github and do not modify your Github repository or server code after the due date.
 Doing so is considered an Honor Code violation.** Also note that if your server is down when we go to grade it, your group will receive a **10% deduction** on the project.
 If your server is having issues with staying available (such as those caused by MySQL connection errors), it is your group's responsibility to keep it running.

+*Please note that the maximum grade for PA3, including extra credit, will be 100%.
+The extra credit will benefit your grade if you lost points elsewhere on the project.*

 Your team's ports for pa3 should be your ports from pa2+200.
 You **should not** use your databased from either pa1 or pa2.
 Instead, use the database `group##pa3`.